$\Phi^4_2$ theory limit of a many-body bosonic free energy: Convergence of the relative free energy

 To do so, we expand it and control separately each contribution, and we will see that the Wick-ordered interaction terms arise naturally, relying on Theorem~\ref{thmLower symbols as de Finetti measures}.
-To begin with, using that $|A|^2 = A^*A$, we expand
+To begin with, we expand

 Let us first deal with the term $\left \langle \text{d}\Gamma(e_k^-) \right \rangle_0$.
 We have

 In the last line, we used the operator inequality

 Now, using \cite[Lemma 5.1]{LewNamRou-20}, we have